clvrmktg/clvr/content/insights/your-website-not-about-you/index.md

 ### 1. Lead With Value
 Start by stating what you do in a way that connects directly to your customer's needs.
 Instead of:

-> “We are a locally owned construction company with 30 years of experience."
+> We are a locally owned construction company with 30 years of experience.

 Try:

-> “We build safe, hurricane-ready homes for families in The Bahamas."
+> We build safe, hurricane-ready homes for families in The Bahamas.

 The difference is huge.
 One talks about you.
 The other talks about what matters to them.